 Summer, 1.5 credits.
 This highly compact course offers a brief survey of the communication processes, skills, theories and applications at work in the not-for-profit organizations of the North American marketplace.
 You will examine authentic management problems in the NFP arena, including a broad range of organizations, business models, and missions.
 Assessment of writing and speaking abilities, along with specific feedback to improve performance, are an important part of this one-week course open only to Master of Science in Administration degree candidates.

 MSMG-60230 MANAGEMENT WRITING

 (MSM Program).
 Fall, 1.5 credits.
-Only a fraction of a manager's communication time and effort is spent on writing, but without question, the most important issues in business end up on paper.
+Only a fraction of a executive's communication time and effort is spent on writing, but without question, the most important issues in business end up on paper.
 This seven-week course will help you to improve your writing, as well as your critical thinking skills.
 We look at a range of expression issues related to language use, style, tone, grammar, punctuation, and organization.
 Students will learn to make decisions about document preparation, including format, layout, and design.
-Students also will develop an understanding of the ethical dimensions of business writing.
+Students also will develop an understanding of the ethical dimensions of business writing in a digital age.
 One cannot become a better writer overnight, but this course can begin the process.

 MSMG-60240 MANAGEMENT SPEAKING

 (MSM Program).
 Fall, 1.5 credits.
 More information is being passed orally in business than ever before.
 This course can help students improve their speaking skills and overcome their fear of giving a speech.
 This seven-week course explores the communication process and shows how success in business is related to one's ability to integrate speaking skills with communication strategy and theory.
 Students will learn to research, write, organize, and present business briefings, informative speeches, and persuasive talks using current technologies.
 Students will learn to confront and overcome their fears about speaking in public.